-Sister My Sister -- ***1/2 (out of 5) (1994)
+Sister My Sister (1994) / Drama-Thriller

 Cast: Joely Richardson, Jodhi May, Julie Walters, Sophie Thursfield

-Directed By Nancy Meckler
+Director: Nancy Meckler

 In a French provincial town during the 1930s, two sisters are hired as maids in the home of a domineering widow and her homely daughter.
 The two sisters live in constant fear of upsetting the very strict house-owner, while they also form a unique bond due to their own oppressive childhoods.
 As the two draw closer, they even become lovers, but they also become increasingly careless in their work, which will not be tolerated at any cost by the proper Madam Danzard.